 Pre-planning the Class Hierarchy

-Other languages would require pre-planning of the class hierarchy, like the following example illustrates:
+Without union types, it would require pre-planning of the class hierarchy, like the following example illustrates:

 trait UsernameOrPassword case class Username(name: String) extends UsernameOrPassword case class Password(hash: Hash) extends UsernameOrPassword def help(id: UsernameOrPassword) = ...